NOAA Bonaire 2008 Explorers

 Virginia Institute of Marine Science, College of William & Mary

-Susan has a degree in architecture from SUNY Delhi, and has enjoyed a varied, interesting career including contract administration, management, and oversight of everything from custom home construction, commercial development, to large public projects like airports, laboratories, and HUD development.
-A former principal at Jacobs Engineering Group, a Fortune 500 firm, Susan now works with an angel investor group in Virginia, and helps Robot Venture, a regional initiative to facilitate the autonomous vehicle industry in Hampton Roads.
+Susan Patterson has a degree in architecture from SUNY Delhi, and has enjoyed a varied, interesting career including contract administration, management, and oversight of everything from custom home construction, commercial development, to large public projects like airports, laboratories, and HUD development.
+A former principal at Jacobs Engineering Group, a Fortune 500 firm, Patterson now works with an angel investor group in Virginia, and helps Robot Venture, a regional initiative to facilitate the autonomous vehicle industry in Hampton Roads.
 As CEO of the FernGroup, she currently has a patent pending for a ship hull scanning device for use in underwater security.
-In her spare time, she breeds and shows Labrador Retrievers, with one of her labs winning ‘Best of Breed’ at the Westminster Kennel Club Dog Show in 2005.
-A VIMS volunteer with Bonaire experience, she is coordinating logistics, meals, and public relations for the expedition.
+A Virginia Institute of Marine Science volunteer with Bonaire experience, she is coordinating logistics, meals, and public relations for the expedition.

 Graduate Fellow